 - Superficial burns: These are known as first degree burns.
 They affect only the outer layer of skin and cause redness, pain, and minor swelling.
 You may have had a first degree burn if you touched the stove or the bottom of your iron.
 These burns heal quickly and don’t cause lasting damage.

 - Full thickness burns: These burns are third and fourth degree burns.
 They affect all layers of skin and underlying tissue.
 This type of burn may cause the skin to appear white, black, or charred.
 Full thickness burns require medical attention.
-It is likely this type of burn will cause significant scarring and permanent tissue damage.
+It is likely this type of burn will cause significant scars and permanent tissue damage.

 QUALIFYING FOR SSD BENEFITS WITH BURN INJURIES